California counties are more at risk of going belly up

 But if the state’s structural $20 billion annual budget deficits are any indication, costs must be reduced by counties.
 Otherwise, realignment will be an exercise in futility ending right back in bankruptcy court.

-Editor’s Note: This is the first in a CalWatchDog.com Special Series of 12 in-depth articles on municipal bankruptcy.
-Overwhelmed by
+Editor’s Note: This is the third in a CalWatchDog.com Special Series of 12 in-depth articles on municipal bankruptcy.
+Bankruptcy is